 What You Should Know About The FDA Recall of Zantac

-Zantac has been on the market for over thirty years and millions of people have taken these medications.
+Zantac has been on the market for over thirty years and millions of people have taken brand name product and its generic, ranitidine.
 For anyone currently taking these drugs, you should immediately contact your doctor to discuss your options.

 Zantac Recall Summary